c0dn/simple_tic_tac_toe/README.md

 # Tic-Tac-Toe Game

-This is a simple tic tae toe game created using raylib.
+This is a simple tic tac toe game created using raylib.

 ## Features